Oerum/Hovedopgave/README.md

-This showcase project features the actual system deployed by Oerum Technologies.
+This showcase project features one of the systems deployed by Oerum Technologies.

 Please note that this project serves as a demonstration and is not actively maintained with updates.